Law

 by John Bandler

-To me, law is a system of rules from our government for our society that establish rules of conduct and processes for resolving conflicts and when people break those rules.
+Law is a system of rules from our government that establish rules of conduct and processes for resolving conflicts.
+The conflicts arise when people break those rules.
+More precisely, the conflicts arise when one person or group alleges that another broke the rules for conduct.

 Remember there is no magic universal answer to those questions, and if you asked ten lawyers what law means to them, you will get ten different answers.
 And nothing says only lawyers can know the magic secrets of law.
-In fact, everyone needs to know something about law (that's why I teach it and why I built these resources here and a Udemy course on it).
+In fact, everyone needs to know something about law.

 Laws are rules that come from government